scikit-build/scikit-build-core/README.md

 ## Configuration

-Warning: still being developed, some things may change.

 All configuration options can be placed in `pyproject.toml`, passed via `-C` options in `pip` or `build` (warning: pip doesn't support list options), or set as environment variables. `tool.scikit-build` is used in toml, `skbuild.` for